cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 ## Checking and summarizing

 Yes!
-I have all the data on need to start exploring.
+I have all the data I need to start exploring.
 What I love about this dataset is that it allows me to daydream about what it was like on earth thousands and millions of years ago.
 Each site is a time capsule documenting a a specific time in earth's history and the bones are from an animal that was once alive roaming the earth living and struggling to survive.

 The first few questions I always ask pertain to just understanding the data.
 What is this data?
 How much of it do I have?
 What is the distribution of sample types?
 This is actually one of my favorite parts of data analysis.